ByAUJay

 - Coinbase Payments + Shopify

-- Coinbase’s modular stack (Stablecoin Checkout, Ecommerce Engine, and a smart‑contract “Commerce Payments Protocol”) brings on‑chain delayed capture, refunds, and escrow semantics to USDC on Base; Shopify is rolling out support to merchants. (coindesk.com)
+- Coinbase has rolled out a modular stack that includes Stablecoin Checkout, Ecommerce Engine, and a smart-contract “Commerce Payments Protocol.”
+This setup allows for on-chain delayed capture, refunds, and escrow mechanics for USDC on Base.
+Plus, Shopify is jumping in to support its merchants.
+Dive into the details here.

-- Circle’s CCTP v2 adds fast cross‑chain USDC transfers and programmable “hooks,” letting you atomically swap or route treasury actions at destination. (circle.com)
+- Circle’s CCTP v2 is here, featuring quick cross-chain USDC transfers and programmable “hooks.”
+This means you can easily swap or route treasury actions at the destination.
+For the full scoop, check out the announcement here.

 - Mastercard Crypto Credential